 The SSC commented that they supported continued research of the Aleutians pollock stock.
-To that end we completed the 2006 Aleutian Islands cooperative acoustic survey study AICASS to ascertain whether it was possible to conduct acoustic surveys on pollock in the Central Aleutian Islands in the winter.
-This project was a success and has provided not only verification of the technique, but valuable data on the biology and health of the Aleutian Islands pollock stock.
+To that end we completed the 2006 and 2007 Aleutian Islands Cooperative Acoustic Survey Study (AICASS) to ascertain whether it was possible to conduct acoustic surveys on pollock in the Central Aleutian Islands in the winter.
+This project was successful and provided not only verification of the technique, but valuable data on the biology and health of the Aleutian Islands pollock stock.
 Some the biological data such as age and length composition have been used directly in this assessment, other data such as pollock tissue samples await funding for further analysis.
-We propose further research of this type for 2007 with an expanded AICASS.
+This project is being expanded in 2008 through NPRB funding with addition of diet and abundance studies on the local Steller sea lion population and inclusion of an additional acoustic survey in the area conducted by the R/V Oscar Dyson.
+This study will attempt to investigate the relationship between sea lion diet and abundance and possible prey fields observed during the standard and cooperative acoustic surveys.